 b) Collection and periodic dissemination of relevant data emanating from the organizations and groups listed in § 8 below.
 Periodic updates on studies taking place in the other ITU Sectors.

-c) Comprehensive guidelines on transition from analogue to digital broadcasting, focusing especially on strategies to speed up the migration and analogue switch-off.
+c) Comprehensive guidelines onthe implementation of new services and applications, including broadcasting and other services.

-d) Best practices report on fostering public awareness regarding the transition from analogue to digital broadcasting.
+d) Best practices report oneconomic aspects of the deployment of new broadcasting services and applications.

-e) Compendium of public policies on the digital terrestrial television transition, bringing together the regulatory experiences of countries concerning strategies for spectrum re-planning and planning and executing the analogue switch-off.
+e) Compendium of strategies on the digital to digital transition, bringing together experiences of countries concerningthe implementation of new digital broadcasting services and the release of new digital dividend bands.

 4 Timing